The Real Reason Diets Don’t Work

 Once you reach a 1, 2, or 3 on the scale (the Danger Zone), you’ll trigger your primal drive to overeat.
 And then you can kiss moderation, mindfulness, and conscious eating (not to mention weight loss) goodbye.
 And H-ANGRY is never pretty!

 As often as possible, eat in the Fuel Zone.
 Start eating at around a 4 or 5.
-Eat mindfully (click here for some easy tips), and stop when you get to a 6 or 7.
+Eat mindfully and stop when you get to a 6 or 7.
 Also, eat only foods you love (see step 2 above), and, as often as possible, eat REAL food, not food-like products that your body can’t process or identify.

 Honoring your hunger and respecting your fullness will help you build trust with yourself and food.
 And it will help you reconnect with your body’s natural cues which, I’m guessing, have become pretty blurry from years of controlling and binging.

-A balanced meal plan (you can download my free Skinnytaste meal plan here) can help you get a feel for portions and nutrient combos while you start tuning in.
+A balanced meal plan can help you get a feel for portions and nutrient combos while you start tuning in.
 But remember, your body knows better than any expert (including me!) how much to eat, when to eat, and when it’s time to stop eating.

 Step 4: Deal With Your Emotions Directly